-I hate to say this because this is a one of a kind game on DS.
+I hate to say this because this is a one-of-a-kind game on DS.
 It uses the touchscreen in a unique way, but all you do are these ghost puzzles.
 There’s more talking than gameplay which will bore impatient people.
 Some cutscenes can go on for nearly 20 minutes.
-When you do start playing you are constantly interrupted with overly drawn out dialogue to tell you what to do.
-A lot of the times the puzzles can be nearly impossible to figure out or require constant trial and error.
+When you do start playing you are constantly interrupted with overly drawn-out dialogue to tell you what to do.
+A lot of the time the puzzles can be nearly impossible to figure out or require constant trial and error.
 The occasional puzzle is thrown out there that is different — some are timed and some aren’t.
 Towards the end you get to play as two different ghosts, the other has the ability to swap objects.
 This adds another layer of depth and difficulty to puzzles, but most can be figured out after a few tries.

-I actually got really attached to the characters which are surprising.
-For the long length of the game (nearly 20 hours), the characters were well developed, but the big flaw was revealing everything at the final 3 chapters then adding another complete twist at the very end to overcomplicate the story.
-It all flows perfectly fine until the end where it just falls apart.
+I actually got really attached to the characters which is surprising.
+For the long length of the game (nearly 20 hours), the characters were well developed, but the big flaw was revealing everything in the final 3 chapters then adding another complete twist at the very end to overcomplicate the story.
+It all flows perfectly fine until the end when it just falls apart.
 It gets so confusing with all the characters and details you have to remember, they should have spread it out more.
-Despite this major flaw, this remains one of the most story rich games on DS.
+Despite this major flaw, this remains one of the most story-rich games on DS.
 There are many puzzles in the game and it is well worth a purchase, but the impatient may not like it.